 There are many guns on the market that all do a fantastic job for the cash.
 You need to consider what is important to you for example if you need to minimise wastage and paint a lot like a conveyor line then overall an electrostatic gun may be for you.

-If however you are looking for routine reliability, less chance of blockages which increase downtime and a great finish, then Iwata Spray Guns really do take some beating!
-They have been designed to contain less parts, less parts = less to go wrong and less to get in the way of a good finish.
+If however, you are looking for routine reliability, less chance of blockages which increase downtime and a great finish, then Iwata Spray Guns really do take some beating!
+They have been designed to contain fewer parts, fewer parts = less to go wrong and less to get in the way of a good finish.
 The parts are built from high quality materials and they would be easily comparable to Devilbiss and Wagner style products out on the market now.

 If you’re just doing a little of spraying at your own piece lets say a bit of personal furniture of internal doors when you revamp the house, then a cheap gun that you clean out with thinners should work just fine.
 Check out the range of budget spray guns here for under £50.